Onion Pi: Building a secure hotstop with Tor and Raspberry Pi

 AutomapHostsOnResolve 1

-The next step is setup the iptables to route TCP connection to the port we have setup and also add rules to keep having DNS and ssh to our raspberry:
+The next step is to set the iptables to route TCP connections to the port we have set and also add rules to keep having DNS and SSH to our Raspberry:

 $ sudo iptables -t nat -A PREROUTING -i wlan0 -p tcp --dport 22 -j REDIRECT --to-ports 22